The Faces of Restorative Justice

 LARJP serves the youth and community of Crow Wing County and surrounding areas.

 The Restorative Group Conferencing process at LARJP

 - Holds youth accountable for the harm they caused to the victims, their families, and the community.
 When these teens complete the program successfully, they will have learned a valuable life lesson.

-■ Give you, the victim or acquaintance, the opportunity to get the answers you need when you are the target of a crime.
+- Give you, the victim and the community an opportunity to get the answers you need when you are the target of a crime.